Lilypad-Tech/Waterlily/tutorial.md

     * [Bacalhau](https://docs.bacalhau.org/) is a peer-to-peer open computation network that provides a platform for public, transparent and optionally verifiable computation processes.
 It's a decentralised off-chain data computation layer

+&nbsp;
 # 🏗️ Building the Smart Contracts for Waterlily.ai

 Wooo, pre-amble complete - let's make some code!

 ### Creating the Smart Contracts on FEVM

 The FVM is a fully EVM-compatible network (hence the abbreviation - FEVM).
-This means that not only do we have access to all of the Filecoin decentralised storage network's [API calls](https://docs.filecoin.io/reference/json-rpc/introduction/) we can also use solidity to write our contracts and take advantage of all the awesome tooling & audited contracts available to us on the EVM network as well.
+This means that not only do we have access to all of the Filecoin decentralised storage network's [API calls](https://docs.filecoin.io/reference/json-rpc/introduction/) we can also use solidity to write our contracts and take advantage of all the awesome tooling & audited contracts available to us on the EVM network as well (and enhance them!).

 ![The Reality of a Developer's Life Gif](https://dz2cdn1.dzone.com/storage/temp/13990131-code-09.gif align="center")

-*Woo-hoo (dev-style) party time 🎉*
+<center>Woo-hoo (dev-style) party time 🎉</center>

 This project relies on 2 main contracts: